ncoghlan/misc/notes/python3/questions_and_answers.rst

    currently available information based on the stated intentions of developers and distributors.

-**December 2017**: Anticipated date for the Django 2.0 release, which is expected to be the first version of Django to drop support for Python 2.7.

 **April 2018**: Revised anticipated date for Ubuntu and Fedora to have finished migrating default components of their respective server editions to